Clan MacTavish: Origins

+Ancient Irish Pictish (Cruithni/Cruithne) origin

 Another source for an Irish MacTavish origin is the Topographical Poems of O’Dubhagain, c.
 1372, which illustrates what the origin of the MacTavishes appears to be.
 Under the subheading of "The Part of the Tir Chonaill", that is Conal Gulban's Land (often cited as what is now County Donegal, Ireland) is this entry on page 43, "To MacGillatsamhais the stout Belong Ros-Guill and Ros-Iroguil".
 Ros-Guill and Ros-Irguill, agreeing with the "Ceart", were once ruled by what can be termed the Boar Kings, who are denoted in the Irish Annuls; with Nuada Uirc (Old Irish: Orc or Boar) being noted as one of the lines of kings of Guill and Irgull.
 Given in the Fragmentary Annuls of Ireland 178 is "Nuada Uirc, ri Guill & Irguill".
 Uirc or Orc, the kings of Ross Guill and Irgull are held synonymous with a boar, and the Crest Badge of the MacTavishes is a boar's head.
 The location noted for both the Boar Kings and the ancient Irish race of MacTavish being the same.